Criminal Defence Lawyer Frankfurt | Traffic, Alcohol & Drug Offences – English-Speaking

 What is the difference between crimes against the person and property offences?

 Crimes against the person target bodily integrity or safety; property offences target ownership or possession of things.
+See examples under theft and robbery.

 Do German courts use juries?